 - 1. Insert each memory module vertically into its slot, paying attention to the notch along the bottom of the module to prevent inserting the module incorrectly (see Figure 2-2).
-Insert first into the 1A slot(s), then the 1B slot(s), etc. See support information below. - 2.
+See support information below. - 2.
 Gently press down on the memory module until it snaps into place.

-Note: Each processor has its own built-in memory controller, consequently each CPU has a four-slot memory bank associated with it.
-(Memory installed into a bank with no CPU present cannot be accessed.)
-128 MB, 256 MB, 512 MB, 1 GB and 2 GB memory modules are supported.
+Note: each processor has its own built-in memory controller, so the CPU2 DIMMs cannot be addressed if only a single CPU is installed.
+128 MB, 256 MB, 512 MB, 1 GB, 2 GB and 4 GB memory modules are supported.
 It is highly recommended that you remove the power cord from the system before installing or changing any memory modules.